 So How Much Do I Really Need to Save?

 It depends.
 Everyone’s path to financial independence is unique.
 All kinds of factors play into this answer like student loan debt, credit card debt, children, hobbies, travel expectations, second homes, inheritances, etc. Whether you are acting as your own financial adviser or using outside help, you should have access to a system that lets you input various factors outlining your current situation and future desired outcome.
 Knowing if you are behind, on track, or ahead is imperative to efficiently achieving financial independence.
-And don’t be scared of being behind… there are ways to catch-up beyond what we have outlined in this blog.
-Give us a call or stay tuned for more information on those strategies.
+And don’t be scared of being behind… there are ways to catch-up beyond what we have outlined in this blog, like hiring a spouse or utilizing a Defined Benefit Plan.

 Do you have a topic you want to hear about?
 Email us at email@example.com to submit suggestions.